Rishav-Agarwal/rediblog/content/posts/start-building_android-app-development/index.md

   - mobile
 ---

-Since you have setup everything, you can start building apps!
+Since you have [setup everything needed for android app development](http://localhost:8000/android-getting-started), you can start building apps!
 Wohoo 🙌

 ---